123Stan-The-Man123/bsh/README.md

 # This is bsh, the Basic Shell!
 I am writing this shell completely for fun, as a way to practice and learn C while reading "The C Programming Language" by Kernighan and Richie.
 For now, it can handle most simple commands, and that's about it.
-Maybe in the future I will expand on it with features like piping, background processes (that work), etc.
+Maybe in the future I will expand on it with features like piping, etc.

 ## Features
 * Command parsing